meilisearch/strapi-plugin-meilisearch/README.md

 Imagine my `restaurant` content-type has a relation with a repeatable-component `repeatableComponent` that itself has a relationship with the content-type `categories`.

-The following population will ensure that a `restaurant` entry contains even the most nested.
+The following population will ensure that a `restaurant` entry contains even the most nested relation.

 ```js
 module.exports = {